IDMNYU/p5.js-speech/README.md

 **p5.speech** is a simple p5 extension to provide Web Speech (Synthesis and Recognition) API functionality.
 It consists of two object classes (p5.Speech and p5.SpeechRec) along with accessor functions to speak and listen for text, change parameters (synthesis voices, recognition models, etc.), and retrieve callbacks from the system.

-Speech recognition requires launching from a server using HTTPS (e.g. a python server on a local machine).
+Speech recognition requires launching from a server using HTTPS (e.g. using a python server on a local machine... a 'file' URI won't work).

 ## Download
 * [Library only](https://raw.githubusercontent.com/IDMNYU/p5.js-speech/master/lib/p5.speech.js)